Housing and Innovation in Revit (HIR)

 Three separate tables (construction, operation, and labor) for cost estimates must be created using the following guidelines:

-• Cost of Construction: Using the wholesale price of all materials and components in the design, calculate the total cost of construction of the building design (not including labor).
+• Cost of Construction: Using the wholesale price of all materials and components in the design, calculate the cost of construction of the building design (not including labor).
 The materials can be found in the Schedules tab and create a tabulated bill of materials and generate a complete cost estimate for the entire building

-• Labor: Calculate the total cost of labor for the construction of the building.
+• Labor: Calculate the cost of labor for the construction of the building.
 Do not include the cost of labor for operation.
 Refer to the Construction Schedule to create this estimate.
 Neatly tabulate the costs into a table

 CATME

 When working on engineering team projects, peer evaluations and self-evaluations are critical for assessing how effective all contributions are to the project.
-In EG1004, the recitation professor will use evaluations at each Milestone using a software called the Comprehensive Assessment of Team Member Effectiveness (CATME).
+In EG1004, the recitation professor will use evaluations at each milestone using a software called the Comprehensive Assessment of Team Member Effectiveness (CATME).
 More information can be found on the Teamwork Expectations page.

 Engineering Notebook

 While working on the project, a record of all work done and future plans and goals must be maintained.
-To complete a Benchmark assessment, show the Engineering Notebook to the Lab/Open Lab TA completing the assessment.
-For all Milestones and Final Submission, the Engineering Notebook must be approved by the recitation professor and be prepared to make it available to an Open Lab TA in a Word Document (.doc or .dox) format.
+To complete a benchmark assessment, show the Engineering Notebook to the Lab/Open Lab TA completing the assessment.
+For all milestones and Final Submission, the Engineering Notebook must be approved by the recitation professor and be prepared to make it available to an Open Lab TA in a Word Document (.doc or .dox) format.
 A guide to writing a notebook, and a basic overview of the expectations and frequency of updates to the notebook, can be found on the Keeping an Engineering Notebook page.

 Extra Credit